RadouanBoukharfane/radouanboukharfane.github.io/_projects/overview.md

 collection: projects
 ---

+## Advising and Mentoring

+- PhD students

+* 2022-present: Marwane Elkarii (CFD Simulation and Investigation of Slurry Flows in Pipelines)
+* 2022-present: Fatima Ez-Zahra El Hamra (Numerical Simulation of Non-Newtonian Fluid Flow with OpenModelica)

 ## Overview
 All of our research projects fall in the category of computational science, which is the multi-disciplinary mix of applied math and numerical methods, programming for massively parallel supercomputing, and the physics of turbulence and fluid mechanics.